n3wjack/sitecrawler/README.md

-# A web crawler
+# A web site crawler

 The goal is to have a command line based web crawler to allow crawling a site and find broken links or pages throwing errors.
+External links are ignored.

 # Todo

 To get a basic version:

-- Add the referer as info to the link & output CSV, so you can see on what page there is a broken link.
-- Add a way to log info/debug level stuff instead of using console.writeline
+- Add a way to log info/debug level stuff instead of using console.writeline.
-- Make the webcrawler class async because it's fancy (?)
+- Return/indicate protocol/network errors, ssl errors etc. in the crawl result when no http response was received.
+Log the exception message.
+- Avoid downloading images or other binary files.